Problems in Open Source

 I have glossed over the details of this unhappy story but it was a hard six months as I battled with these people.
 I had put a huge amount of effort into creating the Maximite and at one stage it looked like I would just have to walk away from my work and leave them to claim it as their own.

 The biggest lesson that I learnt from this is that if you give your work away for free, that is how some people (a minority) will value the effort that you put into it.

 The second lesson is that the GNU GPL provides little protection for the software author.
 It is focused on protecting the public nature of the software, not the author's rights.

 Finally, in the open source world, the value is in the software but the money is in the hardware.
 My antagonists needed my open source software so that they could sell their "open source hardware" (still based on my design).
 The difference was that they were making money from the hardware while I was expected to give them the software for free (ironically, because it was also open source).

 When I look back at this saga it is easy to pinpoint the mistake that I made, which was to rely only on the GNU General Public License.
-This license offers minimal protection against someone who wants to take over your work.
-As far as I can see it does not even require that the original author be acknowledged.
-This means that it is possible for someone to change a small detail and then claim the whole software package as their own (as happened to me).
+This license offers minimal protection against someone who wants to take over your work and claim the whole software package as their own (as happened to me).

 In this modern Internet age there is a lot of glory associated with writing and making available some new and innovative software or device.
 Just look at the Arduino and Linux for examples.
 The problem is that there are many people who want the glory but are not prepared to do the work to achieve it.
 I am not sure how pioneers such as Linus Torvald have handled the open source minefield but I am prepared to bet that they have had their share of battles.